-Structural and procedural issues limit the ability of CPCRB to serve as an external oversight body that promotes accountability and trust.
+Issue Structural and procedural issues limit the ability of CPCRB to serve as an external oversight body that promotes accountability and trust.
 The community survey found that half of Black respondents and one-third of Latinx respondents do not believe that if an officer did something wrong, that they would be held accountable.
 This underscores the need to develop public trust in the accountability process.

-Remove OPD representation on the CPCRB, for a total of civilian five seats and two civilian alternates.
-To maintain the role of their in advising the Board, OPD will appoint two non-voting Police Department.
+Recommendation #1 Remove OPD representation on the CPCRB, for a total of civilian five seats and two civilian alternates.
+To maintain the role of their in advising the Board, there could be up to two non-voting Police Department.
 Votes would be taken using a simple majority members of voting members.

 Currently, OPD has two of the seven seats on the CPCRB, with full voting powers, as well as two additional alternate members.
 One of the OPD members is an officer, and the other a sergeant - each has an alternate at their respective rank level.
-Civilians currently have one alternate member.
+Civilians one alternate.